swcarpentry/2013-10-09-canberra/02-data-manipulation/exercise.md

 Advanced version of this question: Also return the year with highest population and highest per capita gdp.
 So you'll return 3 rows per country.

+5. Read the `mammals.csv` file into a data.frame.
+Use `ddply` to split the dataset by limb morphology, then write each file to a separate text file named by limb.

+Hints: Use `unique` inside your anoynymous function to get a unique name.
+Use `paste` to create a filename. e.g. `paste(unique(x$Limb_morphology), ".csv", sep="")`

+Pass this variable to the `file` argument in `write.csv`